 What should I do if I don't receive my documentation?

 Please call our friendly customer services team on 0370 060 0071.
-Lines are open 9am to 7pm Monday to Thursday, Friday 9am to 5.30pm and 10am to 4pm Saturday.
+Lines are open 9am to 5pm Monday to Friday.
 Call charges will vary.
 Calls may be monitored and recorded.

 How can I contact you with a question?

 Please call us on 0370 060 0071.
-Lines are open 9am to 7pm Monday to Thursday, Friday 9am to 5.30pm and 10am to 4pm Saturday.
+Lines are open 9am to 5pm Monday to Friday.
 Call charges will vary.
 Calls may be recorded and monitored.

 How can I contact you about a claim or to make a claim?

 If you need to make a claim, phone our claims line on 0370 060 0078.
-Lines are open 9am to 7pm Monday to Thursday, Friday 9am to 5.30pm and 10am to 4pm Saturday or view the Make a claim page.
+Lines are open 9am to 5pm Monday to Friday or view the Make a claim page.
 Call charges will vary.
 Calls may be recorded and monitored.